harvardinformatics/snakemake-workshop/run/index.md

     | `--dryrun`                                   | Tell Snakemake to perform a dryrun rather than execute the workflow |

 > **Exercise:** Track down the problem with the above command and fix it so the dry run completes successfully.

+??? success "Solution"

+    The problem here is that the sample sheet lists a sample called `sample3`, but there is no corresponding file in the input directory `demo-data`.
+Additionally, `sample1.txt` is not how you are supposed to list samples in the sample sheet.
+You should just list `sample1` and `sample2` on separate lines.

 ### Debugging during execution